gatsbyjs/gatsby/docs/docs/adding-markdown-pages.md

 ---
 ```

 What is important in this step is the key pair `path`.
-We will later use the value that is assgined to the key `path` in order navigate to our post.
+The value that is assgined to the key `path` is used in order to navigate to our post.

 ### Create a page component for the markdown files